The Proximal ID Algorithm: Notation and Illustration of Proximal Causal Inference

-where $\sum_{\vec{w}}$ may denote integration for continuous state spaces.
-If we are interested in only $\beta$, it is possible to assume an outcome bridge function $\tilde{b}(\vec{W},A,\vec{C})$ that is not a function of $\vec{Y}$ and solves the following equation instead:
+If we are interested in only $\beta$, it is possible to assume an outcome bridge function $\tilde{b}(\vec{W},A,\vec{C})$ that is not a function of $\vec{Y}$ and solves the following equation instead: {

-Nevertheless, we will present integral equations for the density, as in (\ref{eqn:fredholm}) to aid subsequent developments.
-Techniques for solving the integral equations of the form in (\ref{eqn:fredholm}) have been derived in functional analysis; sufficient conditions for existence of a solution are discussed in detail in the context of proximal causal identification in \citep{miao2018confounding,shi2020multiply,tchetgen2020introduction}.
+} Nevertheless, we will present integral equations for the density, as in (\ref{eqn:fredholm}) to aid subsequent developments.
+Techniques for solving the integral equations of the form in (\ref{eqn:fredholm}) have been derived in functional analysis.
+Sufficient conditions for existence of a solution are discussed in detail in the context of proximal causal identification in \citep{miao2018confounding,shi2020multiply,tchetgen2020introduction}.
+Necessary and sufficient conditions for the existence of solutions to such integral equations are well understood, see \citep{kress99linear}.
 Note that it is not necessary to require that the bridge function be unique.